Un campesino

 / estación tras estación,

-contra el asedio de la lluvia y el desgaste del viento
+el asedio de la lluvia y el desgaste del viento

 preserva su ganado, una fortaleza inexpugnable